-- 34.5 kV underground cable collection circuits; - 34.5 kV to 230 kV transformation substation with associated 34.5 kV and 230 kV switchgear; - One (1) 230/34.5 kV 84/112/140 MVA (ONAN/ONAF/ONAF) step-up transformer to be owned and maintained by the Interconnection Customer at the Interconnection Customer's substation; - A less than one (<1) mile overhead 230 kV line to connect the Interconnection Customer's substation to the Point of Interconnection ("POI") at the 230 kV bus at a new SPS substation ("Stateline Switching") to be owned and maintained by SPS.
-Stateline Switching will be located approximately twenty-eight (28) miles from Yoakum 230 kV on the Yoakum Hobbs Interchange 230 kV transmission circuit; - All transmission facilities required to connect the Interconnection Customer's substation to the POI; - Equipment at the Interconnection Customer's substation necessary to maintain a power factor at the POI between 95% lagging and 95% leading, including approximately 1.0 Mvars of reactors to compensate for injection of reactive power into the transmission system under no/reduced generating conditions.
+- 34.5 kV underground cable collection circuits; - 34.5 kV to 115 kV transformation substation with associated 34.5 kV and 115 kV switchgear; - One (1) 115/34.5kV 65/87/108 MVA (ONAN/ONAF/ONAF) step-up transformer to be owned and maintained by the Interconnection Customer at the Interconnection Customer's substation; - A less than a mile (<1) mile overhead 115 kV line to connect the Interconnection Customer's substation to the Point of Interconnection ("POI") at the 115 kV bus at existing SPS substation ("Oasis") that is owned and maintained by SPS; - All transmission facilities required to connect the Interconnection Customer's substation to the POI; - Equipment at the Interconnection Customer's substation necessary to maintain a power factor at the POI between 95% lagging and 95% leading, including approximately 0.7 Mvars1 of reactors to compensate for injection of reactive power into the transmission system under no/reduced generating conditions.
 The Interconnection Customer may use wind turbine manufacturing options for providing reactive power under no/reduced generation conditions.
-The Interconnection Customer may design specifications demonstrating how the requirements are met.
+The Interconnection Customer will be required to provide documentation and design specifications demonstrating how the requirements are met.